Coarse Cohomology with twisted Coefficients: Limits and Colimits

-The following definition is a generalization of~\cite[Definition~1.21]{Grave2006}: \begin{defn} The \emph{pullback coarse structure of $(f_i)_i$} on $X$ is generated by $f_i^{-2}(E_i)$ for $E_i$ an entourage in $Y_i$.
-That is, a subset $E\s X^2$ is an entourage if for every $i$ the set $f_i^2(E)$ is an entourage in $Y_i$. \end{defn}
+The following definition is a generalization of~\cite[Definition~1.21]{Grave2006}: \begin{defn} Let $X$ be a set and $f_i:X\to Y_i$ a family of maps to coarse spaces.
+The \emph{pullback coarse structure of $(f_i)_i$} on $X$ is generated by $\bigcap_i \izp {f_i}{E_i}$ for $E_i\s Y_i$ an entourage for every $i$.
+That is, a subset $E\s X^2$ is an entourage if for every $i$ the set $\zzp{f_i}{E}$ is an entourage in $Y_i$. \end{defn}